 The customer can purchase Ubuntu OS based this service package, depending on their service environment.
 Note that the customer must provide the service infrastructure to the Samsung representative in charge of the installation.

 Items Recommended Value Description

-Operating System Ubuntu Server 18.04.3 LTS or 22.04.4 LTS
+Operating System Ubuntu Server 18.04.3 LTS, 22.04.4 LTS, or 24.04 LTS

 Docker Engine Community Edition (Ubuntu)

 MySQL Edition Enterprise Edition